 If you are considering selling, below are the steps that you will will need to complete.

-If you would like to discuss the process of selling and make a plan for moving to your next home, please reach out to Janet (802-861-7339 or [email protected]).
-She would be happy to help you create a plan and timeline that fits for you.
+If you would like to discuss the process of selling and make a plan for moving to your next home, please reach out to our team at [email protected].
+We can work with you to create a plan and timeline that fits for you.

-- Sign and return a Letter of Intent form.
-You can download it here:
+1.)
+Sign and return a Letter of Intent form.
+You can download it here: General Letter of Intent

 Plan Ahead.
-As of October 2020, it takes about 5-6 weeks from the day we order the appraisal until we receive the report.
+It takes a minimum of 4 weeks from the day we order the appraisal until we receive the report.
 Please be aware that like other aspects of the sales process, CHT has no ability to speed up this process.

-- A CHT staff member will gather marketing information and coordinate having photographs taken and possibly a virtual tour of your home completed.
+4.)
+A CHT staff member will gather marketing information and coordinate having photographs taken and a virtual tour of your home completed.

 For additional information or if you have questions about selling, please contact us at 802-861-7373 or email at [email protected].